Grid-style social management in China: Functions

-Critics
+Analysis

+Despite its advanced technological surveillance systems, the CCP relies on its grid-style social management system to identify new threats, an area where technology is still shy compared to human surveillance.
+It has been described by Wu Qiang as a model for a contemporary police state.
 When implementing the grid-style social management network, the Chinese government did not develop a community-outreach strategy to make its local agents part of the local life.
 Thus locals tend to perceive grid-style social managers as spies of the central government.
 Some scholars have also expressed their concerns regarding the right to personal privacy, and the potential risks of giving untrained individuals extralegal authority.
 Officials reply that the system is legal, and that its watchers' report are genuinely true.

 Humanitarian NGOs are also concerned about the implementation of the grid-style social management system in regions such as Tibet where the Chinese government has been historically oppressive.

-The situation also became critical in the Xinjiang Uyghur Autonomous Region where humanitarian NGOs have reported that a biological database to track Uyghurs's DNA had been developed by the authorities and integrated within its grid-style surveillance system.
+The situation also became critical in Xinjiang where humanitarian NGOs have reported that a biological database to track Uyghurs' DNA had been developed by the authorities and integrated within its grid-style surveillance system.